 When everyone in your organisation has a single source of customer truth, then it won’t matter that your customers are interacting with different teams or lines of business.
 They will experience your brand as a single, unified entity across touchpoints.

 Today’s customers expect hyper-personalised experiences.
-That means understanding each customer as a segment of one—a unique individual whose personality, lifestyle, preferences, needs, and environment are constantly evolving.
+That means understanding each customer as a segment of one.
+A unique individual whose personality, lifestyle, preferences, needs, and environment are constantly evolving.

 The challenge is to enable this kind of personalisation at scale.
-AI-powered tools can help by swiftly processing customer transaction history, digital behaviour, channel preferences, life stages, and other data.
+Artificial intelligence-powered tools can help by swiftly processing customer transaction history, digital behaviour, channel preferences, life stages, and other data.
 With the resulting insights, you can predict the needs of each customer, and determine the best way of serving them.

 Let’s say you roll out a new offer or marketing message based on your customer insights.
-To ensure that it translates into the desired customer action, focus on building 1-to-1 customer journeys.
+To ensure that it translates into the desired customer action, focus on building personalised customer journeys.
 This set of tailored customer experiences can help you reach customers through the right channels, at the right time, encouraging the desired response.